METALS-London zinc hits 3-year high, aluminium a 16-month peak

 * LME zinc, aluminium stocks at multi-year lows

-* Asian stock index touches 3-year high, helps metals (Adds closing prices)
+* Asian stock index touches 3-year high, helps metals (Adds official midday prices)

 By Maytaal Angel